huypham10/gnn_passing/README.md

 # My MSc. final project on measuring risk and reward of passing using Statsbomb's Open 360 data.

+## The raw data source for this project can be found here: https://github.com/statsbomb/open-data/tree/master/data.
+(Only matches from Men's Euro 2020 were included)

 ## There are 4 Jupyter Notebook used for this project.
 These have been ordered accordingly.
 They follow the work flow laid out in the report.

-## The data source for this project can be found here: https://github.com/statsbomb/open-data/tree/master/data.
-(Only matches from Men's Euro 2020 were included)

 1. The first Jupyter Notebook extracts data from source files to generate all features and outputs the master_data.json file for handcrafted features (used in the second Jupyter Notebook), and tracking_data.json file for graph representations (used in the third Jupyter Notebook).